Research

 My research concerns what we can do to live lives that are meaningful for us, and how we can do those things.
-I focus on what forms of socially embedded technology can help or hinder our making our lives meaningful, especially in the workplace and in gamified environments.
+I focus on what forms of socially embedded technology can help or hinder our making our lives meaningful, especially in the workplace.
 This investigation ranges over much fertile terrain, concerning not only meaningful activity, but craft, expertise, and the transforming nature and significance of work.
+I argue that the social organization of work is more determinative of how meaningful work is, and what opportunities for meaningful work we have, than the technology on hand.
+We make work meaningful by how we work together.

 Below is a brief list of my writing on these and other topics.
 For more information, download my CV here.